Shashel®

 Species

-and descriptions of woodworms
+of woodworms (with descriptions)

 Cerambycidae

-Cerambycidae, also known as Longhorn beetle, represents a very big family of beetles, featuring extremely long whiskers that are longer than a maturing insect's body.
+Cerambycidae, also known as the Longhorn beetle, represents a very big family of beetles featuring extremely long whiskers that are longer than a maturing insect's body.
 There is also one curious fact: the scientific name is based on Greek mythology.
 After a dispute with the nymphs, the shepherd Kerambos was turned into a big bug with big horns and whiskers.

 Xestobium rufovillosum